nanabingies/MaxProc-x64/MaxProc64.sys/README.md

 [The reversed function](sub_11008_Reversed.c)

 # sub_11030
-This function is called when a user land process inetarcts with the kernel driver, that's when it receives an IRP_MJ_DEVICE_CONTROL request.
+This function is called when a user land process inetarcts with the kernel driver, that's when the driver receives an IRP_MJ_DEVICE_CONTROL request.
 On entry the driver gets the ioctl code passed with the IRP request and compares it against known codes.
-When the ioctl code passed is 0x220007 it sets the global variable byte_1B388 to 0 and when 0x220015 is passed, it sets byte_1B388 to 1.
+When the ioctl code passed is 0x220007 it sets the global variable byte_1B388 to 0 and exits with STATUS_SUCCESS.
+When 0x220015 is passed, it sets byte_1B388 to 1 and exits.

  The interesting code here is when the ioctl code passed is 0x220019.
-It first gets the index value passed from the user application and uses it as an array index to store the pid received after the call to PsGetCurrentProcess.
+It first gets the user value passed from the user application and uses it as an array index to store the pid received after the call to PsGetCurrentProcess.
 This likely means on every succesful call to this ioctl code, the program stores its process ID value in at a particular index which might later be retrieved for a different operation.
 This will be investigated later.
 Point to note here is, the index received from the user application is checked if it is not equal to 0x3c or less than 0x42. if any of these checks fails, it exits this ioctl function.

  # sub_110B4